A BRIEF HISTORY OF CASTLES

 In the Middle Ages the main pastime of the upper class was hunting.
 Lords hunted deer with packs of dogs and killed them with arrows.
 They also hunted wild boar with spears.
 Both men and women went hawking.
 In the evenings they feasted, danced, and played board games such as chess and backgammon.
 In the mid-15th century playing cards arrived in England.
 When he was not hunting the nobles were often fighting.
 Their wives were also kept busy.
 They had to organize the servants and generally run the castle.

 Children from noble families saw little of their parents.
 When they were very young nurses looked them after.
 When they were about 7 they were sent to live with another noble household.
 Boys became pages and had to wait on lords and ladies.
 They also learned to fight.
 At 14 a boy became a squire and at 21 a knight.
 Girls learned the skills they needed to run a household.

 In the 15th century cannons began to make castles obsolete (although several withstood sieges during the civil war in England during the 17th century).
-Unfortunately afterwards the Parliamentarians slighted (damaged) many castles with gunpowder to prevent them falling into royalist hands.
-Nevertheless some castles still stand as sturdy reminders of the past.
+Unfortunately afterward the Parliamentarians slighted (damaged) many castles with gunpowder to prevent them from falling into royalist's hands.
+Nevertheless, some castles still stand as sturdy reminders of the past.

 Life in the Middle Ages